Springing forward is harder than falling back. These tips can help with sleep patterns during the time change.

 Tips to ease the daylight saving time transition:

-- Don’t excessively oversleep on the weekend of the time change.
+- Don’t oversleep on the weekend of the time change.
 Consider a Sunday nap of no more than one hour.

 - Go to bed 15 minutes earlier each night, beginning on the Wednesday before the time change.